6.3: Kinetics with Enzymes

 \[\ce{E +S <=>[K_s] ES ->[k_3] E + P} \nonumber \]

-As we did for the derivation of the equations for the facilitated transport reactions under rapid equilibrium conditions, this derivation is based on the assumption that the relative concentrations of S, E, and ES can be determined by the dissociation constant, KS, for the interactions and the concentrations of each species during the early part of the reaction (i.e. under initial rate conditions).
+As we did for the derivation of the equations for the facilitated transport reactions under rapid equilibrium conditions, this derivation is based on the assumption that the relative concentrations of S, E, and ES can be determined by the dissociation constant, KS, for the interactions and the concentrations of each species during the early part of the reaction (i.e., under initial rate conditions).
 Assume also the S >> E0.
-Remember that under these conditions, S does not change much with time.
+Remember that under these conditions, S changes little over time.
 Is this a valid assumption?
 Examine the mechanism shown above.
 S binds to E with a second-order rate constant k1.
 ES has two fates.
-It can dissociate with a first-order rate constant k2 to S + E, or it can be converted to product with a first-order rate constant of k3 to give P + E. If we assume that k2 >> k3 (i.e. that the complex falls apart much more quickly than S is converted to P), then the relative ratios of S, E, and ES can be described by Ks.
+It can dissociate to S + E with a first-order rate constant k2, or it can be converted to the product P + E with a first-order rate constant k3.
+If we assume that k2 >> k3 (i.e., that the complex falls apart much more quickly than S is converted to P), then the relative ratios of S, E, and ES can be described by Ks.
 Alternatively, you can think about it this way.
-If S binds to E, most of S will dissociate, and a small amount will be converted to P. If it does, then E is now free, and will quickly bind S and reequilibrate since the most likely fate of bound S is to dissociate, not be converted to P (since \(k_3 \ll k_2\)).
+If S binds to E, most of S will dissociate, and a small amount will be converted to P. If it does, then E is now free and will quickly bind S and reequilibrate since the most likely fate of bound S is to dissociate, not be converted to P (since \(k_3 \ll k_2\)).
 This also makes sense if you consider that the physical step, characterized by k2, is likely to be quicker than the chemical step, characterized by k3.
-Hence the following assumptions have been used:
+Hence, the following assumptions have been used:

-• \(S \gg E_0\)
+- \(S \gg E_0\)

-• \(P_0 = 0\)
+- \(P_0 = 0\)

-• \(k_3\) is rate limiting (i.e. the slow step)
+- \(k_3\) is rate-limiting (i.e., the slow step)

 \[v = {const} [ES] = k_3 [ES] \label{EQ10} \]